RADIAL SHOCKWAVE THERAPY

-Shockwave therapy or extracorporeal shockwave therapy (ESWT) is an innovative, cost-effective, evidence-based treatment for tendon pain (often known as tendinitis or tendinopathy) and other conditions throughout the body.
+Radial Shockwave Therapy (R-SWT) is an innovative, cost-effective, evidence-based treatment for tendon pain (often known as tendonitis or tendinopathy) and other conditions throughout the body.
 We are also able offer Focussed Shockwave Therapy a much more powerful form of Shockwave which can be used to treat a number of different injuries and pain.

 The main benefits of shockwave are pain relief and restoration of function.
 Shockwave therapy has been shown to be an effective treatment modality for a range of common tendon complaints including plantar fasciitis, Achilles tendinopathy and tennis elbow.

 Shockwave therapy is a safe, non-invasive treatment with convincing evidence for its effectiveness from a large body of research and clinical trials.
 There are now multiple, randomised, double-blinded clinical trials that support the use of shockwave therapy for plantar fasciitis, lateral epicondylitis, and calcific tendinitis of the shoulder.

 Here Are The Injuries Most Likely To Benefit From Shockwave Therapy Treatment At Prime Performance Physiotherapy:

 Shockwave therapy is an effective treatment modality for a variety of lower and upper limb conditions.
 These include:

 Tennis elbow (common extensor tendinopathy)

 Golfer’s elbow (common flexor tendinopathy)

 Greater trochanteric pain syndrome (also referred to as gluteus medius tendinopathy and/or trochanteric bursitis)

 Proximal Hamstring Tendinopathy (also referred to as high hamstring tendinopathy, or hamstring origin tendinopathy)